 You know how hard you work for your paycheck.
 When your employer fails to pay you what you are owed under the FLSA and state law, it can feel like your employer is stealing from you.

 If your employer has violated the FLSA and state wage and hour laws, they may be subject to an investigation from state regulators, the U.S. Equal Employment Opportunity Commission, and the U.S. Department of Labor.
 You may also have the right to file a legal claim against your employer for your unpaid wages and additional damages.

 If you feel your employer has failed to pay you the full compensation you are owed for your work, you need a dedicated and knowledgeable Nashville wage and hour dispute lawyer.

-The wage and hour dispute lawyers from The Employment and Consumer Law Group are ready to review your situation.
+Our Nashville wage and hour dispute lawyers from The Employment and Commerce Law Group are ready to review your situation.
 If you are owed additional pay, we will diligently pursue your claim for compensation from your employer.
-We will follow through on your administrative remedies or, if necessary, pursue your claim in court to get you the backpay, front pay, and damages you are entitled to under the FLSA.
+Our Nashville wage & hour dispute attorney will follow through on your administrative remedies or, if necessary, pursue your claim in court to get you the backpay, and front pay, and damages you are entitled to under the FLSA.

 Contact our legal team today to schedule a consultation to discuss your case in further detail.
-We can inform you of your legal rights and options and explain how our legal team can help you seek the compensation you’ve earned and deserve.
+Our Nashville Wage & Hour Dispute Attorney can inform you of your legal rights and options and explain how our Nashville Wage & Hour Dispute Attorney can help you seek the compensation you’ve earned and deserve.